the-xkcd-community/the-red-spider-project/Readme.md

 __License__: we have a liberal license which might strongly remind you of the MIT license (that's not a coincidence).
 See License.txt for more information.

 __Platform support__: for the time being we'll just try to make sure that our stuff runs on the most popular platforms.
+You'll need to install some additional software, see Dependencies.md for more information.

 __Testing__: we use the issue tracker from GitHub to ask each other a favour.
 See Platforms.md for more information.